The Emmy Awards are postponed due to the Hollywood actors and writers strike, source says – KION546

 The Emmy Awards were scheduled to be broadcast on Fox on Sept.
 18. Rules laid out by the actors’ union, the Screen Actors Guild-American Federation of Television and Radio Artists, say stars cannot campaign for the Emmys or attend awards shows while on strike.

-Writers are also not permitted from working on awards shows until the strike ends.
+Writers are also not permitted to work on awards shows until the strike ends.

 “Ted Lasso” has the most comedy category nominations with 21, including best comedy series and best actor for Jason Sudeikis.